>> Click here for PDF

-APPLICATION PROCESS / INSTRUCTIONS: Send 1) a cover letter, 2) a resume and 3) a list of at least three work references to the following address or email by Noon, May 31, 2019.
-If applying through Indeed.com be sure to mail or email ALL 1-3 items to firstname.lastname@example.org.
+APPLICATION PROCESS / INSTRUCTIONS: Send 1) a cover letter, 2) a resume and 3) a list of at least three work references to the following address or email by Noon, July 12, 2019.
+If applying through Indeed.com be sure to email ALL 1-3 items to firstname.lastname@example.org.
 Applicants that do not submit ALL items 1-3 will not qualify nor advance to the next step in the process of filling the position.

 Glenn County Resource Conservation District

 Attn: Kandi Manhart, Executive Officer